The above statue outside PNC Park commemorates Pittsburgh Pirate’s center field great Roberto Clemente.

 Twenty-six-year-old Archer is one of 30 MLB nominees of the Roberto Clemente Award presented by Chevrolet.
 A Raleigh, N.C., native, he gives back to his community in many ways.

 Archer focuses on empowering underprivileged youth through his organization, Archway Foundation.
 He sponsors two youth baseball teams—the Archers—and he requires the youth players to take part in extracurricular activities such as community service projects and book readings.

-Archer himself reads to the youth by participating in the “Reading with the Rays” program and helped the annual Big Brothers, Big Sisters Bowl for Kids’ Sake raise nearly $50,000.
-He has a partnership with the non-profit Good Sports, Inc. and has collaboratively donated over $65,000 in sports equipment to underprivileged youth nationwide.
+Archer himself read to the youth by participating in the “Reading with the Rays” program and helped the annual Big Brothers, Big Sisters Bowl for Kids’ Sake raise nearly $50,000.
+He has partnered with the non-profit Good Sports, Inc. and has donated over $65,000 in sports equipment to underprivileged youth nationwide.

 Archer’s giving spirit goes beyond the Tampa Bay area.
-He contributes to non-profits in his hometown of Raleigh, and shows support to youth baseball programs during away games such as the Rays vs. Texas Rangers pregame ceremony at Globe Life Park that honored 16 youth teams competing in the 2015 RBI World Series.
+He contributes to non-profits in his hometown of Raleigh, N.C..
+He supports youth baseball programs during away games, such as the Rays vs. Texas Rangers pregame ceremony at Globe Life Park, which honored 16 youth teams competing in the 2015 RBI World Series.

-Archer pitched against the New York Yankees that night, and set a franchise single season strikeout record when he struck out Brett Gardner in the third inning.
-That marked his 240th strikeout of the year; unfortunately, the Rays loss 3-1 to the Yankees.
+Archer pitched against the New York Yankees that night and set a franchise single-season strikeout record when he struck out Brett Gardner in the third inning.
+That marked his 240th strikeout of the year; unfortunately, the Rays lost 3-1 to the Yankees.
 Archer was recognized for his nomination pre-game on Sept.
 17.

 “I’m thankful and honored to be the Roberto Clemente Award nominee for an organization that is so active in the community,” said Archer.
 “Clemente embodied everything that is great about the game of baseball.
 To be spoken of in the same breath as him is indescribable.”